seanwoodward33/GettingAndCleaningDataCourseProject/CodeBook.md

 The measurements are clasified into one of two domains, either in the time domain or the frequency domain.
 Frequency domain signals are achieved by performing a FFT to the time domain signals.

-### Mean values of the body accelerometer in the X, Y and Z direction in the time domain
+### Mean values of the body accelerometer in the X, Y and Z direction in the time domain (meters / seconds^2)

 - 'timeDomainBodyAccelerometerMeanX'
 - 'timeDomainBodyAccelerometerMeanY'